-Bitcoin 2 is a Bitcoin-based community-centric cryptocurrency with a focus on decentralization, privacy, speed, scalability and real-world use.
-It utilizes an energy efficient Proof of Stake protocol and a second-tier Masternode network to handle transactions that confirm in a second.
+Bitcoin 2 is a Bitcoin-based community-centric cryptocurrency with a focus on privacy, speed, scalability, decentralization and real-world use.
+It utilizes an energy efficient custom Proof of Stake protocol and a second-tier Masternode network to handle transactions that confirm in a second.

 Bitcoin 2 is continuously striving to achieve instantaneous private transactions, and fungibility in order to remain as one of the most advanced cryptocurrencies.